 My #1 tip for finding the cheapest flights to the Caribbean

-Want to know how to find the cheapest flights to the Caribbean AND anywhere else in the world?
+Want to know how to find the cheapest flights to the Caribbean?
 Before getting into my recommendations for cities with the cheapest airports in the Caribbean, I want to share a quick tip on saving money on airfare.

-For the past two years, I’ve been using Going to find cheap flights to the Caribbean from the US, and it’s allowed me to find some unbelievable deals.
-Last year alone, I saved thousands of dollars on airfare, including a trip from Boston to Puerto Rico for only a $146 roundtrip fare.
+For the past 3 years, I’ve been using Scott’s Cheap Flights (now called Going) to find cheap flights to the Caribbean from the US.
+Last year alone, I saved THOUSANDS of dollars on airfare.
+This includes a trip from Boston to Puerto Rico for only a $146 roundtrip fare.
 On average, I save over $350 roundtrip on transatlantic flights and $200 on domestic ones from their email alerts.

-However, if you’re a frequent traveler like me and plan to spend over $1,000 on flights this year, consider upgrading to a premium membership for just $49 a month.
-In my experience, it pays for itself after your first flight.
+However, if you’re a frequent traveler like me and plan to fly more than once this year, consider upgrading to a premium membership for just $49 a month.
+In my experience, it pays for itself after your first flight (several times over).

-Best of all, if you use my discount code Jon20, you’ll save 20% when you join!
+Best of all, if you use my discount code Jon20 to save 20% when you join!

 Considerations when looking for the cheapest Caribbean islands